rlannon/SINx86/docs/Assignment and Movement.md

     let b = a;  // copy the elements into the new array move b -> a;    // move the array, updating the reference

 In the above code sample, we first allocate an array of 10 elements and initialize it.
-This array is `dynamic`, meaning it can be reallocated.
+This array is `dynamic`, meaning it is dynamically-sized.
 We then allocate a larger dynamic array, `b`, and copy all of the elements from `a` into it.
-Once this reference is copied, the reference count for the original chunk of data allocated by `a` hits 0, making it inaccessible, resulting in it being cleaned up by the SRE [Memory Allocation Manager](Memory%20Allocation%20Manager.md).
-Now, `a` and `b` refer to the same resource.
+Once this reference is copied, `a` and `b` refer to the same resource.
 This is not possible by using references alone, as a reference may not be updated.